Internet use and digital skills survey

 How are the data collected?

 Before the survey starts, a notification is sent to all the people in the sample, explaining the purpose of the survey and how they will be contacted.
-The notification is sent to the sampled person at the email address indicated in the population register.
-If no email address is available, a letter is sent by post to the address in the population register.
+The notification is sent to the sample person at the email address indicated in the Population Register.
+If no email address is available, a letter is sent by post to the address in the Population Register.

 In this survey, data are collected through